Heavenly Creatures: Home media

 In 1996 the film was released on videocassette and on Laserdisc at its original runtime of 99 minutes.
 In 2002 the film received DVD releases in Region 1 and Region 4 in an uncut version, which ran for 109 minutes.
 Region 2 released the original 99-minute theatrical version.
+As of 2026, the film has been notably absent from streaming and digital platforms, likely due to the fact that it was distributed by Miramax, then co-owned by Harvey Weinstein, whose films have notably become entangled in numerous legal rights issues since his sexual assault charges and convictions since 2017 (a situation that also occurred with Kevin Smith's film Dogma until said issues were cleared up for its 2025 re-release).